Computer: Pre-20th century

 Devices have been used to aid computation for thousands of years, mostly using one-to-one correspondence with fingers.
 The earliest counting device was most likely a form of tally stick.
 Later record keeping aids throughout the Fertile Crescent included calculi (clay spheres, cones, etc.) which represented counts of items, likely livestock or grains, sealed in hollow unbaked clay containers.
 (Note: According to Schmandt-Besserat 1981, these clay containers contained tokens, the total of which were the count of objects being transferred.
 The containers thus served as something of a bill of lading or an accounts book.
 In order to avoid breaking open the containers, first, clay impressions of the tokens were placed on the outside of the containers, for the count; the shapes of the impressions were abstracted into stylized marks; finally, the abstract marks were systematically used as numerals; these numerals were finally formalized as numbers.

-Eventually the marks on the outside of the containers were all that were needed to convey the count, and the clay containers evolved into clay tablets with marks for the count.
+Eventually, the marks on the outside of the containers were all that was needed to convey the count, and the clay containers evolved into clay tablets with marks for the count.
 Schmandt-Besserat 1999 estimates it took 4000 years.)
 The use of counting rods is one example.

 The Chinese suanpan (算盘).
 The number represented on this abacus is 6,302,715,408.

 The abacus was initially used for arithmetic tasks.
 The Roman abacus was developed from devices used in Babylonia as early as 2400 BCE.
 Since then, many other forms of reckoning boards or tables have been invented.
 In a medieval European counting house, a checkered cloth would be placed on a table, and markers moved around on it according to certain rules, as an aid to calculating sums of money.